mabotkin/language-classify/README.md

 # language-classify
 Using Keras and Tensorflow to Classify Language

-Note: `net.py` is very bad.
-Do not run it.
-Instead, run `knet.py`, a slightly less bad, yet still bad, alternative.
+Note: `net.py` and `knet.py` are, in technical terminology, bad.
+Do not run them.
+Instead, run `lnet.py`, a slightly less bad, yet still bad, alternative.